LumiereLodi/EasyBe/README.md

     -VIEWS :
         -MANAGER : The view of each manager depending on their department.

+            -humanResource :
+                *AddDepartment & RegisterEmployee :
+                    Those 2 components are dialogues.
+                    When click on + button you see a dialogue according to your current location (Department or Employee)

+                *Admin: this component holds everything together.

+                *DepartmentList & EmployeeList:
+                    Those 2 components holds the main layouts.
+List on the left, details on the right for department and employee.

+                *Project: Component has the project overviews or analysis.

+                *Menu: This is the component that has the menu for HR department.

         -STAFF : view of each staff members depending on their department.

+    -

 IN MORE DETAILS: